asvegah/donkeycar/README.md

+# Robo: Open-source hardware and software platform for general-purpose robot.

-# Robopilot : a python self driving library
+*Robopilot : a python self driving library
+*Roborg :  open hardware platform

 The realization of autonomous movement of a robot within a given environment.
 Real-time mapping and recognition of objects through computer vision algorithms.